Rectal Cancer

 • Polypectomy: If the cancer is found in a polyp (a small piece of bulging tissue), the polyp is often removed during a colonoscopy.

-• Local excision: If the cancer is found on the inside surface of the rectum and has not spread into the wall of the rectum, the cancer and a small amount of surrounding healthy tissue is removed.
+• Local excision: If the cancer is found on the inside surface of the rectum and has not spread into the wall of the rectum, the cancer and a small amount of surrounding healthy tissue are removed.

 • Radiofrequency ablation: The use of a special probe with tiny electrodes that kill cancer cells.
-Sometimes the probe is inserted directly through the skin and only local anesthesia is needed.
+Sometimes, the probe is inserted directly through the skin, and only local anesthesia is needed.
 In other cases, the probe is inserted through an incision in the abdomen.
 This is done in the hospital with general anesthesia.

 • Cryosurgery: A treatment that uses an instrument to freeze and destroy abnormal tissue.
 This type of treatment is also called cryotherapy.
+Learn more about Cryosurgery to Treat Cancer.

 • Pelvic exenteration: If the cancer has spread to other organs near the rectum, the lower colon, rectum, and bladder are removed.
 In women, the cervix, vagina, ovaries, and nearby lymph nodes may be removed.
 In men, the prostate may be removed.
 Artificial openings (stoma) are made for urine and stool to flow from the body to a collection bag.